AndreiVasilev/Poker_Game_Engine/README.md

 	return 0;
 }
 ```
 This function tests for 3 and 4 of a kinds.
 It checks for 3 consecutive equal digits.
-If its a 4 of a kind there will be 2 sets of them, if it is a 3 of a kind there will of course only be 1 set.
+If its a 4 of a kind there will be 2 sets of them, if it is a 3 of a kind there will be 1 set.
 This function also sets the "handHigh" variable.
-For straights and flushes, checking to see who has the better hand is easy, just check the high card out fo the 5 (the last value of the global integer array).
+For straights and flushes, checking to see who has the better hand is easy, just check the high card out of the 5 (the last value of the global integer array).
 For other hands though, the high card doesn't necessarily determine the winner.
-A four of a kind 24444 will beat a 33336.
+A four of a kind 24444 will beat a 33336, even though the loosing hand has the highest total card.
 This means that the high card of the winning portion of the hand (the 4 and 3 respectively) must be saved to help determine a winner.

 <b>void removeCards()</b>